wizwizdev/wizwizxui-timebot/README.md

 - Advanced ticketing system section (ticketing)
 - Display capability (software link)
 - Sending public messages with CronJob
-- Enable or disable (Sales - Configuration specifications or both)
-- Notification of completion of volume and configuration time (only to the user)
+- Notification of completion of volume and configuration time (to the user)
-- Inline (config specifications)
 - Forced channel lock
 - Senate panel support
 - Alireza panel support
 - Vexilo panel support
 - Niduka panel support
-- The possibility of adding an account by the user
-- The ability to manage and delete the account by the user
 - The possibility of registering the configuration to vless-vmess-uuid (Trojan does not support it well)
 - Get configuration information (for single port and multiple ports)
 - Display account name